 Types of Nephrectomy

-During a partial nephrectomy only the damaged or diseased part of the kidney is removed.
-This procedure is frequently performed to treat cancer of the kidney.
+During a partial nephrectomy, only the damaged or diseased part of the kidney is removed.
+It is frequently performed to treat kidney cancer.

 A simple nephrectomy involves the removal of an entire kidney.
-This operation may be performed to remove a diseased or severely injured organ or to remove a kidney for donation.
+It may be performed to remove a diseased or severely injured kidney, or to remove a kidney for donation.

-A radical procedure is a more complex procedure.
-During this surgery, the entire kidney, the surrounding lymph nodes, and the adjacent adrenal gland are all removed.
-This procedure may be performed when a malignancy of the kidney has spread to surrounding tissue.
+With a radical nephrectomy, the entire kidney, the surrounding lymph nodes, and the adjacent adrenal gland are removed.
+It may be performed when malignant tissue has spread from the kidney to surrounding tissue.

-An open nephrectomy, the traditional type of surgery, involves a major incision in the patient's abdomen or side.
-This procedure offers better access to the kidneys, as well as to other organs, for more complicated cases.
+An open nephrectomy, which is the traditional procedure, involves making an incision in the patient's abdomen or side.
+It offers excellent access to the kidneys, as well as other organs, for more complicated cases.

-A laparoscopic nephrectomy, which is less invasive, involves four smaller incisions and the utilization of a tiny camera and small instruments.
-This procedure has many advantages over traditional surgery since it involves less bleeding, scarring, pain and a shorter recovery time.
+A laparoscopic nephrectomy, which is less invasive, requires four small incisions; it is performed using a tiny camera and small instruments.
+It has many advantages over traditional surgery: less bleeding, scarring and pain, and a shorter recovery time.
 It is not, however, appropriate in all cases.

 Risks of Nephrectomy